djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 - An index-only scan happens when the database can satisfy the entire query using only the data stored within the index, avoiding the table entirely.
 - This approach improves performance by eliminating the need for additional disk I/O to access table data.
 - Index-only scans are effective when queries target columns that are fully indexed and contain all required information.
-- Maintenance of index statistics is essential to ensure accurate query optimization and enable efficient index-only scans.
+- Maintenance of index statistics is necessary to make sure accurate query optimization and enable efficient index-only scans.
 - The efficiency of an index-only scan depends on the completeness of the index and the design of the queries accessing it.

 ### Combining Indexes